avinet-au/font-awesome-kendo-ui/README.md

     }
 }

-To set up node must be installed, and the dependencies need to be installed by running "npm install" followed by "bower install".
-The command to install bower if you don't already have it is "npm install -g bower".
+To set up node must be installed, and the dependencies need to be installed by running "npm install".

 To build simply run the grunt task ("node .\node_modules\grunt\bin\grunt" if you don't have grunt or just "grunt" if grunt is on your path).
 As well as generating the css file from the less this will also generate a test.html file which shows a table with all the mappings displayed to easily identify missing icons or incorrectly mapped icons.